When you’re performing a project like a penetration test, you might want to use a cloud VPS for multiple reasons. Some of the common reasons are:

-Tunnelling local tools to your testing host using OpenVPN
+Tunnelling local tools to your testing host using WireGuard (preferred)

 A lot of the time you might not want to install everything you need on the testing host.
-Instead, to save time, you can use OpenVPN to tunnel your traffic through the whitelisted IP address.
-Installing and using OpenVPN is super simple and we’ll go over that process now.
+Instead, to save time, you can use WireGuard to tunnel your traffic through the whitelisted IP address.
+Installing and using WireGuard is super simple and we’ll go over that process now.
 Also big thanks to Angristan on GitHub for providing an awesome installation repository we will use.

 - It will take some time to install everything, so sit back and relax.

 - Follow the last prompts to configure the client information.
 You can type anything you want for Client Name, just something memorable.
 Your hacker handle is sensible here. 😉

 - Once it’s done you can copy the newly created